johnmartinsson/adversarial-representation-learning/README.md

 	cd data
 	sh doit.sh

-We have notived that the urls poitning to the Google Drive that hosts the data can exceeed their quota from time to time.
+We have noticed that the urls poitning to the Google Drive that hosts the data can exceeed their quota.
 If the script does not work it is probably due to this.
-Simply check back at a later time.
+Try downloading the files from the Baidu drive instead and change the doit.sh script to

+	#python3 get_drive_file.py 0B7EVK8r0v71pZjFTYXZWM3FlRnM imgs_aligned.zip
+	#python3 get_drive_file.py 0B7EVK8r0v71pblRyaVFSWGxPY0U annotations.txt
+	#python3 get_drive_file.py 0B7EVK8r0v71pY0NSMzRuSXJEVkk data_split.txt
+	unzip imgs_aligned.zip
+	rm imgs_aligned.zip
+	mv img_align_celeba imgs
+	python3 preprocess_annotations.py

+That is, basically unzip the aligned CelebA images, change the folder name to imgs, and run the preprocessing script for the annotations.

 ## Setup environment (anaconda)
 Install anaconda.